jasongraf1/relativizers/README.md

 #### documents

 This subdirectory contains two files documenting the dataset: the [code book](documents/CodeBookDec2011.pdf) and a [description](relativizers/documents/MANUAL FOR CODING RELATIVIZERS IN THE BROWN CORPORA.pdf) of how tokens were extracted.
-I've also included two files from the MCMCglmm package documentation.
+Documentaion for the MCMCglmm package can be found on CRAN.